Frequently Asked Questions

 -

-No. We are proud to include many antizionists and anyone who agrees with our purpose and principles is welcome to join.
+No. Anyone who agrees with our purpose and principles is welcome to join.

 -